Diophantine approximation and the subspace theorem: Preliminary notions

 Thus $\mathbf{x}= (x_1, \ldots, x_N)$ is a non-trivial solution to the system of linear equations \eqref{system} satisfying

 \end{proof}

-Next we give a generalization of Siegel's lemma for number fields in the form that will be used later. \begin{lemma}[Siegel's lemma] Let $K$ be a number field of degree $d$ over $\mathbb{Q}$ and $M,N$ be positive integers such that $N>dM$.
-Consider a homogenous system of $M$ linear equations in $N$ variables \eqref{system} with coefficients $a_{ij} \in K$ not all zero.
-Then there exists a non-trivial solution $\mathbf{x} \in \mathbb{Z}^N$ of this system of linear equations such that
+Next we give a generalization of Siegel's lemma for number fields in the form that will be used later. \begin{lemma}[Siegel's lemma for number fields] Let $K$ be a number field of degree $d$ over $\mathbb{Q}$ and $M,N$ be positive integers such that $N>dM$.
+Consider a homogeneous system of $M$ linear equations in $N$ variables \eqref{system} with coefficients $a_{ij} \in K$ not all zero.
+Then, there exists a non-trivial solution $\mathbf{x} \in \mathbb{Z}^N$ of this system of linear equations such that

 where $B= (\ldots, a_{ij}, \ldots)$, the vector formed by all the coefficients and $c(K)$ is a positive constant depending only on $K$. \end{lemma} \begin{proof} Let $\omega_1, \ldots, \omega_d$ be a $\mathbb{Z}$-basis of $\mathcal{O}_K$.
 Then we can write